kyuhyongpark/boolmore/README.md

 1. install `boolmore`
 2. download 4 files from demo

-   `CAD.txt` : This is the baseline model
+   `CAD.bnet` : This is the baseline model
    `CAD_start.txt` : This is the scrambled starting model
    `CAD_data.tsv` : This is the generated artificial experiments as in benchmarks
    `CAD_config.json` : This contains the path to above files and other constraints